 Grief Coach text messages draw on wisdom from hundreds of books, publications, podcasts and organizations.
-We're also thrilled to have expert contributors who author and review messages, based on their particular areas of expertise.
-These experienced contributors help to make sure our messages are personalized based on age, cause of death, relationship to the deceased and more, and that we're always providing thoughtful, appropriate suggestions to our subscribers.
+We're also thrilled to have expert contributors who author and review messages, based on their specific areas of expertise.

 Brian Hartzman | Male Grief

 Brian is a certified Life Reentry® Practitioner through the Life Reentry® Institute.
 Following the loss of his wife, Brian grew tired of feeling stuck and began investigating the deeper meanings associated with grief and the lessons to be learned.
 He now hosts a widowers support group and supports others who have experienced loss, through his grief support agency.

 Diane is the Director of Western Reserve Grief Services in Ohio, and is extremely active in the promotion of bereavement care at the local, regional and national level.
 She is the leader of the Bereavement Professionals section of the National Council of Hospice and Palliative Professionals which is the professional arm of the National Hospice and Palliative Care Organization, and also served as a member of its Steering Committee for several years.

 Dora Carpenter | Certified Grief Coach & Trainer